 Now back to why I am writing about this.
 I picked up a few of these habits myself.
 For example, I picked up the habit of not completing tasks.
 Start a project, run with it for a while and go missing when a challenge emerges.
 The habit of procrastination is you like.

 The Vicious Cycle

 I also picked up another habit.
 My dad is daring.
 He had quite the appetite for risk.
 On the other hand, I operate in fear.
-What if things go wrong like they did for him?
+What if things go wrong as they did for him?
 What I am unable to pay this debt and be like my dad?
 What if I cannot get it done in time?
 What if I lose my money in that investment?

 I need to save, not spend on investments I am not sure will yield fruits.
-And when I see something I would really like to buy, and can afford I usually say “This is money I can save to use for a rainy day” or wake up in regret.
+And when I see something I would really like to buy and can afford I usually say “This is money I can save to use for a rainy day” or wake up in regret.